-Our easy Snickerdoodle Recipe (UK) makes ‘Jaffa cake’-like, fluffy Snickerdoodles.
+Our easy Snickerdoodle recipe (UK) makes cake-like, fluffy Snickerdoodles.
 Delicious buttery, cinnamon & sugar biscuits – perfect for a special treat and wonderful for baking with kids.

-Our Snickerdoodle recipe (UK) produces snickerdoodle cookies that are a bit of a surprise.
+Our Snickerdoodles recipe produces biscuits that are a bit of a surprise.
 Some people expect a flat biscuit but these have a more fluffy, cake texture.
-Our fluffy Snickerdoodles are just the right amount of sweet and are very moreish.

 How to make Snickerdoodles

 Snickerdoodles are one of my favourite recipes to make up and give away.
-Our Snickerdoodle recipe (UK) is easy to make and great for kids.
+This recipe is great for baking with kids.
 They can help with rolling the dough balls in the cinnamon & sugar mixture before baking.

-Our fluffy Snickerdoodles recipe makes between two and three dozen cookies depending on how big you make the balls.
+Our fluffy Snickerdoodles recipe makes between two and three dozen cookies depending on how big you make them.
 Bake once and feed a crowd or bake & freeze for easy treats when you are pressed for time.

 You can use this recipe for fundraisers, birthdays or just because!

-These Snickerdoodles will have a cake-light consistency – think of them more as a Jaffa Cake.
-For our Snickerdoodle recipe (UK), we used Matthews Cotswold Flours Maizebite Flour.
+For our Snickerdoodle recipe, we used Matthews Cotswold Flours Maizebite Flour.
 We find that compared to standard plain flour, Matthews Cotswold Flour enhances the butter and cinnamon/sugar taste.
-These biscuits are just a bit sweet, buttery and moreish.
-A very adult biscuit with a cup of tea or coffee.
+However, if plain flour is what you have to hand, then use that.